What Was The Impact Of Vincent Van Gogh On The Art World?

 La Chambre à Arles or Bedroom in Arles

-One of the fantastic things about van Gogh is his unique style, use of brush strokes, color, subject matter, and form that his artwork is unique and individualized.
-Many artists even today continue to be inspired by van Gogh and the artwork he created.
+One of the fantastic things about van Gogh is his unique style, use of brush strokes, color, subject matter, and form, and his artwork is unique and individualized.
+Even today, many artists continue to be inspired by van Gogh and his artwork.

 “…painters being dead and buried, speak to several following generations through their works.”